GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 ## 1. Create a Reddit API account.

 Go to https://www.reddit.com/wiki/api/ and follow instructions for creating a reddit account.
+Then you can go here https://old.reddit.com/prefs/apps/.

 Choose the option of identifying yourself as a developer for a 'script'.

 ![Create_API_Pic](https://github.com/GithubNoobMan/Reddit_Worldnews_Tracking/blob/main/images/create_app_reddit.png)

-Then you can go here https://old.reddit.com/prefs/apps/ and create and app and credentials that will be passed to the producer in Confluent so that it can talk to the Reddit API properly.
+Create and app and credentials that will be passed to the producer in Confluent so that it can talk to the Reddit API properly.
 Here's an example of what the credentials look like:

 ![Credential_API_Pic](https://github.com/GithubNoobMan/Reddit_Worldnews_Tracking/blob/main/images/reddit_api_credentials.png)